 A more sentimental employee than I am, seeing her intensity, might have concluded that she was concerned about my safety — what with the fire raging across the street and a body falling to the sidewalk and all, but I had a pretty good idea that it was irritation that I knew a lot of things about recent events that she did not know, at least not yet.

 I had expected the noise and had been prepared, but my employer’s attention had been on the corpse, so she jumped.
-Unexpected explosions had that effect on both of us from time to time, because of our experiences overseas.
+Unexpected loud noises had that effect on both of us, because of our experiences overseas.

 I took her elbow and steadied her, steering her gently toward a small alley between the news store and the thrift shop.
 She tolerated the contact, and I released her before she could decide to pull back.